 Well-loved Christmas classics include ‘Joy to the World’, ‘I Saw Three Ships’ and ‘Hark!
 The Herald Angels Sing’.
 Darius Battiwalla’s arrangement of ‘O Holy Night’ was commissioned by the Chorus in memory of its former membership secretary, Miriam Gilchrist, and has become a firm favourite at our annual Christmas concerts at Sheffield City Hall.

 Four different tracks from the CD have been entered in the Making Music / Classic FM amateur carols competition over the last five years.
 The winning carols are played as part of the popular Drive programme.
-A track from our CD has been selected three times and we’ve been shortlisted again in 2019!
+A track from our CD has been selected on all four occasions, including O Holy Night in 2019!
 Listen to Awake Arise from the 2018 carols on the Making Music playlist.

 - Christians, Awake (Wainright)